 What do you write?

-I’ve written fantasy but I dabble in other genres such as paranormal, dystopian, horror, and sci-fi.
-My interest is all over the place so I’ve never been one to stick to one thing.
+Mostly fantasy but I dabble in other genres such as paranormal, dystopian, horror, and sci-fi.
+I love branching out.

 What do you read?

 Anything that can hold my short attention span.
 Fantasy.
 Thriller/suspense.
 Dystopian.
 Sci-fi.
 Horror.
 Romance.
 Really anything that can stretch my mind.
 I’m especially partial to strange, eerie things.
 A good old haunted house story hits the spot.
 If you have any good recommendations please shoot me a rec here or over at Goodreads. 🙂

 What are your interests?

 I wish I could make a list of fun tidbits that would make me sound cool but I’ll do what I can.
 Aside from reading and writing, I love to run.
 Runner’s high is a thing and I’m always first in line for it.
 Above all, I love hanging out with the family and playing card games.
 I might be a bit of an adrenaline junkie because I love roller coasters.
 At some point I’m hoping to get the opportunity to skydive or zip line.
 That would be epic!
 I’m also helplessly distracted by Netflix/video games.

 How did you get into writing?